-Not only do these seven bar marketing strategies help you attract new customers, they keep them coming back.
+Not only do these seven bar marketing strategies help you attract new customers, they'll help you keep them coming back.
 Having great food and an awesome atmosphere is only the beginning for your bar or nightclub.
 If you want to attract new customers and turn them into loyal fans of your bar, you have to keep them engaged.

 With consumers' attitudes towards alcohol changing — and alcohol sales left to fluctuate — you have to work to stand out, capture attention, and give guests a real reason to choose your bar over your competitors.

-Here are seven bar marketing ideas you can try, some with the help of your bar’s POS system, to get found by new customers and keep them coming back.
+Here are seven bar marketing ideas you can try to get found by new customers and keep them coming back.

 When done correctly, social media advertising can help your bar successfully reach new potential customers, and even allow you to determine the return on investment of your efforts.